 - 3 drops of red food coloring gel

 - 6 ounces bittersweet chocolate (60% cocoa), chopped

 - 9 ounces plain biscuits

-- Transfer it into a large bowl and pour the melted chocolate mixture over it.
+Transfer the biscuit flour into a large bowl and pour the melted chocolate mixture over it.
 Mix well with a spatula and chill for 20 minutes.

-- Wet your hands and make small balls from it and roll in pink sprinkles or nuts.
-The dough doesn’t hold well if you don’t wet your hands.
+Wet your hands and make small balls from it and roll in pink colored sugar.
+It might be too sticky when rolling if you don’t wet your hands.

 Place them on a large plate in a single layer.